hanwei-teo/gn-webooks/README.md

 # GN Webhooks Pipeline

-A high-performance webhook processing pipeline that receives webhooks, queues them in Redis, and streams them to Kafka/StreamNative with AVRO serialization and schema registry integration.
+A high-performance webhook processing pipeline that receives webhooks, queues them in Redis, and streams them to Kafka/StreamNative with Schema Registry integration.
 Features enterprise-grade error handling with Dead Letter Queue (DLQ) for failed messages.

 ✅ **Production-tested**: Successfully processed 500,000+ messages with 100% reliability
 ⚡ **High throughput**: Optimized for 70+ messages/second with batching and compression